The Bitcoin Debate Is Flawed

 The Current System

-A computer (machine) will always do what it’s told; even if the outcome is unexpected to a human.
+A computer (machine) will always do what it’s told, even if the outcome is unexpected to a human.

-Do you want someone in control of your money to be able to wake up and say, “I want to pay off my debts, so let’s inflate the currency until that happens.”
+The subconscious mind plays a major role in any human decision: Do you want someone in control of your money to be able to wake up and say, “I want to pay off my debts, so let’s inflate the currency until that happens.”
 Or vice-versa, “I want my money to be worth more (than other people’s assets), so let’s cause deflation until that happens.”
 Well, that’s a possibility within the current system.

 And guess who pays for it…